Youniwemi/aiify/readme.txt

 When selecting the Aiify Block or any Aiify Enhanced Block, you'll see customization options in the editor's side panel.
 From there, you can adjust the maximum words, tone, and style.

+= How can I customize the prompts content? =

+You can customize the system prompts in the setting section

 = Is this plugin compatible with the classic editor =

 Sorry, for now, this plugin is only usable via the block editor (Gutenberg).
 It can't be used to write and edit content in the classic editor.
 However, it can be used in Full Site Editor if your theme is FSE compatible.